TuanPhanDuy/spring-kafka-datapipeline/README.md

 This project is a Spring Boot application that processes large CSV files containing user segmentation information and pushes the data to Kafka.
 The service is designed to handle large files efficiently, allow customization of Kafka configurations, and includes robust error handling and logging.
 The project is built using JDK 21 and can be run using Docker Compose.

+Backend using spring boot to support upload csv file.
+Kafka is the streaming platform to perform store and process the large data in real time, event Inside source code using BufferedReader to perform read line of file effectly.
+Config batch size to send the message to Kafka at the same time
 ## Table of Contents

 - [Features](#features)